luvnft/podsearch/README.md

 - [ ] download all podcats (should be)...

 Must
+- [x] Light refactoring of backend and frontend to support SeachQuery and filter/sort parameteres + refactor ServiceWorker + change all APIs to POST requests.
 - [ ] Fix the buttons
 - [ ] add dark mode...
-- [ ] find out why loding indicator doesnt work
 - [ ] finish the rest of the desktop design and shit
 - [ ] Make MeiliSearch production probably.
 - [ ] Segments have to move
 - [x] Add segment search functionality route so it can be shared.
-- [ ] add the firefox colors as the nuxt progress bar bar color
+- [ ] add the firefox colors as the nuxt progress bar bar color  and find out why loding indicator doesnt work
 - [x] search button index redirect

 Oslo